Monsoon retreat begins from parts of north India: IMD

-The southwest monsoon retreated from parts of west Rajasthan and Punjab on Monday, 11 days after his normal withdrawal date, the India Meteorological Department (IMD) said.
+- According to the weather department, monsoon is set to end on an above-normal note

+- While the monsoon was retreating from parts of north India, other parts of the country will continue to receive rainfall

-The southwest monsoon retreated from parts of west Rajasthan and Punjab on Monday, 11 days after his normal withdrawal date, the India Meteorological Department (IMD) said.
+NEW DELHI : The southwest monsoon retreated from parts of west Rajasthan and Punjab on Monday, 11 days after its normal withdrawal date, the India Meteorological Department (IMD) said.

 Conditions are becoming favourable for its further withdrawal from some more parts of Rajasthan and Punjab and some parts of Haryana, Chandigarh, Delhi, Uttar Pradesh and Madhya Pradesh during next two to three days, the IMD said.

-"The southwest monsoon has withdrawn from some parts of west Rajasthan and Punjab today, September 28th, 2020," it said.
-Dry weather is likely to prevail over parts of north India for the next five days.
+"Because of the establishment of an anti-cyclonic circulation in the lower tropospheric levels over western parts of northwest India and substantial reduction in moisture content and rainfall, the southwest monsoon has withdrawn from some parts of west Rajasthan and Punjab today, the 28th September 2020, against its normal date of 17th September," the weather department said.

+Dry weather is likely to prevail over parts of north India for the next five days, it said.

-The official rainfall season in the country starts from June 1 to September 30.
+The official rainfall season in the country starts from June 1 and continues till September 30.

-This year, the monsoon made an onset over Kerala on June 1, its normal onset date.
-It covered the entire country on June 26, nearly a fortnight more than its normal schedule.
+This year, the monsoon made an onset over Kerala on June 1, its normal date.
+It covered the entire country on June 26, nearly a fortnight after its normal schedule.

 According to the revised date, the new normal date for the monsoon to cover the entire country is July 8.
 The earlier normal date for the monsoon to cover the entire country was July 15.